UKCloud/documentation/articles/oracle/orcl-gs.md

 **assembly**&nbsp;&nbsp;A kind of infrastructure template containing a configuration of multiple virtual machines with their virtual disks and even the inter connectivity between them.
 Assemblies can be created as a set of .ovf (Open Virtualization Format) and .img (disk image) files, or may all be contained in a single .ova (Open Virtualization Format Archive) file.

-**Assured OFFICIAL**&nbsp;&nbsp;A security domain on the UKCloud platform that provides access to public networks, such as the internet, PSN Assured, N3 or Janet.
+**Assured OFFICIAL**&nbsp;&nbsp;A security domain on the UKCloud platform that provides access to public networks, such as the internet, PSN, HSCN or Janet.

 **Cloud Console**&nbsp;&nbsp;System management software from Oracle that delivers centralized monitoring, administration, and life-cycle management functionality for the complete IT infrastructure, including systems running Oracle and non-Oracle technologies.